unaffected/ruthless.heavens/README.md

 # Example Cards

+*Note: These examples were created purely to communicate concepts.
+All numerical values should be consider placeholder.
-*Note: acquistion and activation costs have been left off of most of these examples.*
+Acquistion and activation costs are missing from most of these examples.*

 ## Talents